Lifeng-Liang/DbEntry/doc/en/DataAccess/QuerySyntax.md

 Such as title and content, if the user only input keyword in the title textbox, we just search title with the keyword.
 If the user input keyword both of title and content, we search title and content with the keywords both.

-In DbEntry, it¡¯s very easy.
+In DbEntry, it's very easy.

 The following code shows use ConditionBuilder to do it by Linq style: